aspose-total/Aspose.Total-Products/total/en/android-java/conversion/rtf-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLSM in Android Applications or Online App" h2="Export RTF to XLSM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document file format that enables you to write, edit, and exchange text files across different operating systems and applications.
+It is a popular format for exchanging documents between different applications and platforms.
+On the other hand, XLSM (Excel Macro-Enabled Workbook) is a Microsoft Excel Open XML Format Spreadsheet file that supports macros.
+It is used to store data in tabular form and can be used to create charts, tables, and other graphical elements.
+Therefore, it is necessary to convert RTF to XLSM in order to make the data more organized and easier to analyze.

+<h2>How Aspose.Total helps for RTF to XLSM Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate RTF to XLSM conversion feature inside your android applications.
-Firstly, you can convert RTF to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that provides a wide range of features for document manipulation and conversion.
+It enables developers to integrate RTF to XLSM conversion feature inside their Android applications.
+Firstly, developers can use Aspose.Words for Android via Java to convert RTF to HTML.
+This feature-rich API provides a wide range of features for document manipulation and conversion.
+After that, Aspose.Cells for Java can be used to convert HTML to XLSM.
+This API provides a wide range of features for creating, manipulating, and converting spreadsheets.
+Therefore, Aspose.Total for Android via Java is the perfect solution for developers who need to integrate RTF to XLSM conversion feature inside their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}